howardplus/blog_go/content/post/io.md

 }
 {{</highlight>}}

-This is a complicated way to implement a simple task.
-But it enables us to insert a function that operates on the data between input and output.
+This is a slightly complicated way to implement such a simple task.
+But it serves as a generic framework that transform data between input and output.

 Suppose that we want to format the output using JSON format, with the timestamp of the user input.
 The output should look like the following: